Digital Product Passport: Regulatory Issues and Challenges

 French legislative reforms complement this dynamic of increased compliance:

 • AGEC Law (anti-waste and circular economy): Adopted in 2022, this law imposes obligations relating to waste management and recycling, aiming to minimize the environmental footprint of consumer products.
-Its article 13, in particular, introduces new standards to strengthen the circular economy.
+Article 13, in particular, introduces new standards to strengthen the circular economy.

-• Environmental display (PEF) : Scheduled for 2026, this system will provide a clear environmental assessment of products, allowing consumers to better understand their ecological impact and make informed choices.
+• Environmental labelling (PEF) : Scheduled for 2026, this system will provide a clear environmental assessment of products, enabling consumers to better understand their ecological impact and make informed choices.

-• Digital Product Passport (PPN): Scheduled for 2027, this mechanism aims to establish a digital identity sheet for each product.
-This passport lists key information concerning the origin, materials, and environmental impact of the product throughout its life cycle.
+• Digital Product Passport (DPP): Planned for 2027, this mechanism aims to establish a digital identity card for each product.
+This passport records key information regarding the origin, materials, and environmental impact of the product throughout its lifecycle.
 It facilitates traceability and encourages companies to adopt more sustainable practices by providing access to reliable and accessible data for each product.

-The European Green Deal constitutes the framework for this transformation towards more sustainable and circular production.
-By integrating digitalization into industrial processes, this plan aims to make Europe a global model in terms of eco-responsible production.
-The transition relies heavily on data collection, essential for measuring and optimizing the environmental impact of products throughout their life cycle.
+The European Green Deal provides the framework for this transformation towards more sustainable and circular production.
+By integrating digitalization into industrial processes, this plan aims to make Europe a global model for eco-responsible production.
+The transition relies heavily on data collection, which is essential for measuring and optimizing the environmental impact of products throughout their entire life cycle.

-To ensure full transparency, it is now crucial for businesses to collect data continuously, step by step, rather than on an ad hoc basis.
-This integration of data collection within each stage of the process not only smooths out the impacts, but also increases the reliability of the information collected.
+To ensure complete transparency, it is now crucial for companies to collect data continuously, step by step, rather than on an ad hoc basis.
+Integrating data collection into each stage of the process not only mitigates impacts but also increases the reliability of the information gathered.
 The transition to sustainable production therefore requires a structured approach, where each step is documented in real time to facilitate the management of environmental performance.

-The implementation of this regulatory framework redefines the contours of responsibility and transparency in the fashion and luxury industry.
-In this context, digital solutions like the e-SCM portal allow brands to meet traceability, transparency and sustainability requirements, while adapting to constantly evolving European standards.
+The implementation of this regulatory framework is redefining the contours of responsibility and transparency in the fashion and luxury industry.
+In this context, digital solutions such as the e-SCM portal enable brands to meet the requirements of traceability, transparency, and sustainability, while adapting to constantly evolving European standards.